hyperledger/fabric-contract-api-go/tutorials/using-advanced-features.md

 }

 // GetData return set data
-func (c *CustomTransactionContext) GetData() []byte {
+func (ctc *CustomTransactionContext) GetData() []byte {
-	return c.data
+	return ctc.data
 }

-// SetData provide a value for data func (c *CustomTransactionContext) SetData(data []byte) {
+// SetData provide a value for data func (ctc *CustomTransactionContext) SetData(data []byte) {
-	c.data = data
+	ctc.data = data
 }
 ```

 In the previous tutorial it was mentioned that it is more practical from a testing perspective to take an interface for the transaction context.
 So that we can do this again for our custom transaction context, we must define an interface it meets.
 So that you can still use the functions from the default transaction context, embed `contractapi.TransactionContextInterface` in the custom transaction interface.
+Define this interface in the same file as you defined your custom transaction context.

 ```
 // CustomTransactionContextInterface interface to define interaction with custom transaction context